kushkumarkashyap7280/Blockchain_by_Kush/README.md

 ## Further Practicals

-The `Futher_Practicals` directory contains more advanced Solidity smart contracts for Ethereum blockchain applications.
+The `Smart_contracts` directory contains more advanced Solidity smart contracts for Ethereum blockchain applications.
 Each contract has been implemented, compiled, and tested using Remix IDE.

 ### 1. **Ether Splitter (`Ether_Splitter/EtherSplitter.sol`)**